Charting Your Journey: The CTI Teaching Portfolio Program

 - Evidence of how you assess learning, take account of student feedback (of your teaching methods, course materials, pacing, etc.) and how such strategies allow you to synthesize and reflect on your experience.

 Use the Portfolio Checklist below to plan your engagement with CTI over the course of your time at Cornell.
 While we recommend starting this discussion as early as possible, we recognize that everyone’s pace is different, and we welcome your participation at any time.
+Also, think about creating a digital portfolio to easily access, update, and share your teaching materials.

 The Portfolio Checklist includes example artifacts that are valuable for developing a stellar teaching portfolio.
 Many students develop examples of these elements as a part of participation in CTI programs: